 - 1 1/4 cup warm water

-- 3 tbsp vegetable oil -plus about 1 tsp to oil bowl
+- 3 tablespoons vegetable oil (plus about 1 teaspon to oil bowl)

-- Pam Baking spray -to spray plastic wrap or wax paper
+- baking spray (to spray plastic wrap or wax paper)

 - In a stand mixer with a dough hook, combine flour, yeast, salt, onion powder and garlic powder.
 Stir to combine.
 Add the water, half of the honey (1/4 cup) and the oil.
 Mix until a ball forms, about 5 minutes.
 Alternatively, you can combine in a bowl and knead on a lightly floured counter top.